 - Be smart when investing with limited resources

 Having said that, when it comes to smart investment, building an investment portfolio isn’t easy as you have to balance the risks against potential returns.
-This is where WealthDesk can be of great help as it has a mix of ETF/Stock portfolios called WealthBaskets that are curated by SEBI Registered Experts, You can pick the WealthBaskets as per your risk profile and start investing.
+This is where WealthDesk can be of great help.
+We have a mix of ETF/Stock portfolios called WealthBaskets curated by SEBI Registered Experts.
+You can pick the WealthBaskets as per your risk profile and start investing.

 How much you can invest can never be a limitation when it comes to investing in stocks.
 All you need to do is figure out your investment goals that’ll result in long term wealth creation and accordingly choose which stocks to invest in.

 To invest in the stock market on a small budget, follow the following steps:

 • Decide how you want to invest in stocks.

 • Plan out your goals for investment.

 • Open an investing account, i.e., Demat and trading account.